Plane-wave compounding with adaptive joint coherence factor weighting: Theory and Methods

 \subsection{Experiments}

 Results presented in this paper were generated by data obtained either experimentally or from an online repository.
 Experimental data was obtained using a Verasonics Vantage 256 system.
 Data processing was performed in Matlab.
 We wrote a custom C++ beamformer using the open-source Eigen library \cite{eigenweb} inspired by the approach presented in the Matlab Ultrasound Toolbox (MUST) \cite{garcia_make_2021,perrot_so_2021}.
 We also implemented most of the algorithms described in Tables \ref{tableEQ} and \ref{tableEQ_part2} using C++ and Eigen, according to similar Matlab implementations from the Ultrasound Toolbox \cite{rodriguez-molares_ultrasound_2017}.
 All displayed images were compressed according to the contrast matching procedure described above, for standardized comparison.
-A sample Matlab implementation is available at https://github.com/biomicroscopy/Ultrasound\_JCF.